 Before Baby: Programs for Parents-To-Be

-Biological and adoptive, LGBTQ and straight, singles and couples, Jewish and non-Jewish, people of all abilities – all are welcome to get ready for parenthood at the Edlavitch DCJCC!
+Biological and adoptive, LGBTQ and straight, singles and couples, Jewish and non-Jewish, families built through surrogacy, people of all colors and abilities – all are welcome to get ready for parenthood at the Edlavitch DCJCC!

 Upcoming Before Baby Programs

 Pregnant for the first time?
 Looking to create a community with other expecting moms to exchange ideas and find support?
 This group will meet weekly in person at the EDCJCC for six weeks to provide a safe and facilitated space for moms-to-be to discuss their experiences and learn from one another.
 We will explore several topics, including: concerns about childbirth and parenting; balancing family with work outside the home; navigating new relationships with your partner, parents, and in-laws; and recognizing post (and pre)-partum depression and anxiety.
 The group will be kept small so that connections can be fostered and maintained easily.

 Thursday, February 16, 10:00 AM